 Carbon reduction, local authority operations:

-The council is required to report on greenhouse gas emissions from its own operations to the Department of Energy and Climate Change (DECC) on an annual basis.
+The council is required to report on greenhouse gas emissions from its own operations to the Department for Business, Energy & Industrial Strategy (BEIS) on an annual basis.

 Past and current annual reports are available to download: